 “Kindness is the language which the deaf can hear and the blind can see.” —Mark TwainOne of the biggest problems that confronts us as individuals, families, communities, and the world, is our innate ignorance of how to be kind and loving.
 Contrary to what many believe, being nice doesn’t come naturally.
 We are not born with the skills we need to successfully navigate life’s relationships.
 We must acquire and develop these skills.
 If we don’t choose to be loving and kind, it simply doesn’t happen.

 Many believe that Christians have mastered how to love people.
 And when visitors come to your church they expect to find people there who have perfected the art of being nice!
 Surprise!
-While it’s true that Christians are supposed to be reflectors of God’s grace, we need to remember that churches are hospitals–filled with sick and broken people.
+While it’s true that Christians are supposed to reflect God’s grace, we need to remember that churches are hospitals.
+Churches are filled with sick and broken people.
 And sometimes it’s all we can do just to be there.

 The church is God’s laboratory where he administers grace to human beings under duress.
-Sometimes it goes well and there are positive results, and at other times it flops.
+Sometimes it goes well and there are positive results.
+Other times it flops.
 It all depends upon how we respond.